How to Fix Video Codec Not Supported in Windows Media Player: A Comprehensive Guide

 If you are still experiencing issues after trying all of these steps, it may be time to consider using a different media player.
 There are many alternatives to Windows Media Player available, such as VLC Media Player, PotPlayer, and GOM Player, which may offer better codec support and compatibility with a wider range of video formats.

-See also How Can Windows Repair a Drive?
-A Step-by-Step Guide
+See also How to Fix a Crashed Windows 7: A Comprehensive Guide

 By admin